jlonge4/mychatGPT/ReadMe.md

 ## Credits

-TODO: Write credits
+Your's truly 😅

 ## License

-TODO: Write license
+Apache2.0

-Enjoy interacting with your documents through the RAG Agent!
+Enjoy interacting with your documents through this intelligent RAG Agent!